keithbuhler/keithbuhler.github.io/_posts/2016-06-23-How to read the news.md

 ---
 layout: posts
 type: posts
-title: how to read the news
+title: How to read the news
 ---

 # How to read the news